What is behavioural segmentation?

 - Build trust and increase knowledge by providing advice on their skin’s profile

 Based on the results, Olay introduced fragrance-free products and Retinol24, a retinol-based product, which increased revenue.
+This is a great example of a business who was able to influence future customer behaviors with insights unlocked by customer data.

-Case study 2: Thirdlove
+Case study 2: Thirdlove unlocks the key to purchasing decisions

 Thirdlove is an American company producing and selling bras, underwear, loungewear, and nightwear.
 They wanted to help women find the right bra for their shape and size so they created the FitFinder tool.
-This tool asks a number of questions on how often they purchase bras, what sizes are most in-demand, and the body types of its target market.
+This tool asks a number of questions regarding how often they purchase bras, what sizes are most in-demand, and the body types of its target market.

-Case study 3: Netflix
+Case study 3: Netflix develops loyal customers with bespoke recommendations

 This well-known entertainment streaming service brings TV series and movies to customers in a personalised way.
-They do this by using AI in an agile way, providing bespoke recommendations to the user, based on their previous viewing history.
+They do this by using AI in an agile way, providing custom recommendations to the user, based on their previous viewing history.

 How to use behavioural segmentation to help your business

-Automated brand experience management programs allow you to segment target customers, identify and develop your value proposition, conduct brand research, and personalize your communications.
+Automated brand experience management programs allow you to segment target customers, identify and develop your value proposition, conduct brand research, and personalise your communications.
 You can then track every behavioural brand metric that matters to your business, from awareness to loyalty and advocacy, picking up and resolving all the pain points as you go.